 }

 For the list of accepted service name values, see the supported services page.
-The list will be expanded as more services are added.
+Also, see the bot profiles for a list of available profiles.

 Configuration

 The configuration object is where you set various options for your services.
-This should be sent as a part of your dailyVoiceClient constructor but can also be updated at any time using updateConfig().
+This should be sent as a part of your RTVIClient constructor but can also be updated at any time using updateConfig().

-Note that the config is a list.
-This is because when you set up your configuration it is important to understand that order matters and that the configuration will be applied in the order it has been defined.
-For example, if you want to configure a TTS service with a voice and an LLM service with some new prompting, you will want to specify the TTS service first so the new voice gets applied before the prompting.
-The same ordering concept applies to service options.
-The configuration order makes things deterministic for all RTVI implementations.
+The config is a list because order matters; configurations are applied sequentially.
+For example, to configure a TTS service with a new voice and an LLM service with new prompting, specify the TTS first to ensure the voice is applied before the prompting.
+This ordering principle also applies to service options, ensuring deterministic outcomes for all RTVI implementations.

 For Daily Bots you must provide a configuration options for both your llm and tts service.
+Optionally, you can also specify an stt service, which provides control over model and language parameters.
 The general format for the configuration object is as follows:

 {